RECIPES, FOOD RESEARCH,

 Using ingredients familiar from his childhood, John created thousands of Ayurvedic recipes for the average American.

-Joyful Belly proves Ayurveda is practical way to improve everyday health & wellness.
+Joyful Belly proves Ayurveda is a practical way to improve everyday health & wellness.

 His simple, direct and familiar approach has helped thousands on their journey to health.